Alaska: Gambell in Spring

 GAMBELL: Gambell is a Yupik village comprised of about 600 people located at northwestern tip of St. Lawrence Island, roughly 200 miles southwest of Nome.
 Sivuqaq is the Yupik language name for St. Lawrence Island and for Gambell, as well as the name of the lodge where we stay.
 We visit Gambell by explicit consent, as the native corporation has the authority to control access.
 Most of the village income is derived from walrus hunting, the sale of raw or carved ivory and artifacts, and from government subsidies.
 Carvings and artifacts are available locally and purchase is one very tangible way of benefiting the local economy.
 If you plan to buy any such items while in Gambell, bring sufficient cash, including smaller bills (though personal checks are also widely accepted).

 In the now distant past we experienced hostility from Gambell residents but in the last fifteen years we have had almost no problems; we should emphasize that the vast majority of locals are very friendly.
 It is important to note that alcoholic beverages are not permitted at Gambell or anywhere on St Lawrence Island.
-If you are found with any alcoholic beverages, you will be asked to leave the Island.
+If you are found with any alcoholic beverages, you will be told to leave the Island.

 SIVUQAQ INN: Our accommodation at the Sivuqaq Inn consists of nine bedrooms (double occupancy), four of which are in the main lodge and the remainder in the adjacent annex.
 We share the lodge with another large group in the spring so it’s usually very crowded.
 Single accommodations will likely not be available at Gambell, or may only be possible for part of our stay at Gambell.
 Sometimes we may not know what’s going to happen with rooming until you arrive at the lodge.
 There are six bathrooms with flush toilets; four of the bathrooms have showers (bring your own soap and shampoo; you might want to bring your own towel, just to be sure).

-Internet:There is internet (including Wi-Fi) available in the hotel in Anchorage.
-Wi-Fi is not currently available at the Sivuqaq Lodge in Gambell, so unless you have a local cell phone plan (see below), be prepared to not have internet access for the duration of the time in Gambell.
+Internet: There is internet (including Wi-Fi) available in the hotel in Anchorage.
+Wi-Fi is usually not available at the Sivuqaq Lodge in Gambell (but in recent years a Starlink connection has been intermittently available to hotel guests), so unless you have a local cell phone plan (see below), be prepared not to have internet access for the duration of the time in Gambell.
 Wi-Fi is available at our Nome lodging.

 Note: Cell phones do not work on Gambell unless you have a SIM card from the local Alaskan carrier GCI, but AT&T phones do work in Nome (data can be very slow but the phone service works).